First year fellows

 Postdoctoral Researcher, Department of Behavioral Neuroscience

 Robert Hermosillo holds bachelor's and master's degrees in neurophysiology from the University of Oregon, and a Ph.D. in systems neuroscience from the University of British Columbia (2015).
 He held a Postdoctoral fellowship in speech and hearing sciences, investigating speech motor disorders at the University of Washington in Seattle with Dr. Ludo Max.
 He uses a combination of machine learning algorithms, genetics and state-of-the-art neuroimaging techniques to look at brain networks and classify neuropsychiatric disorders.
 Robert’s background is in computational neuroscience, investigating how the organic circuitry of the brain is able to perform computations that humans can use to control their limbs in a coordinated manner.
 Currently, his research aim is to be able to find patterns of single nucleotide polymorphisms (SNPs) or genes that result in aberrant developmental brain circuits in neuropathological disorders such as attention deficit hyperactivity disorder.
-Robert is involved with the OHSU Post-doctoral Association, Alliance for Visible Diversity in Science and the Youth Engaged in Science (YES!) program.
+Robert is involved with the OHSU Post-doctoral Association and the Alliance for Visible Diversity in Science.